WordPress/wordcamp.org/.docker/readme.md

 	If your browser warns you about the self-signed certificates, then the CA certificate is not properly installed.
 For Chrome, [manually add the CA cert to Keychain Access](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/).
 For Firefox, import it to `Preferences > Certificates > Advanced > Authorities`.

 1. By default, docker will start with data defined in `.docker/wordcamp_dev.sql` and changes to data will be persisted across runs in `.docker/database`.
 To start with different database, delete `.docker/database` directory and replace the `.docker/wordcamp_dev.sql` file and run `docker-compose up --build -d` again.

-1. Note that if you want to work on WordCamp blocks, [you must install the node dependencies first](../public_html/wp-content/mu-plugins/blocks/readme.md).
-This can be done either inside or outside the Docker.

 1. Optional: Install Git hooks to automate code inspections during pre-commit:
     ```bash